Contributor: Carefree Boat Club of Southern Connecticut

 Twin Engine Training

-In order to have the ability to reserve one of our twin-engine boats, you must have completed training with one of our Dock Masters.
+In order to have the ability to reserve one of the Club’s twin-engine boats, you must have completed twin engine training.
 Please contact Liz Getts directly to schedule a time convenient for you both and when a boat is available.
-Twin engine boats will be located in Bridgeport and Stamford.
+Twin engine boats are in Bridgeport, Westport, and Stamford.

-The Old Saybrook location will have the jet boat available for member reservations.
-In order to see the available of the jet boat, you must complete twin engine training at either the Bridgeport or Stamford locations.
+The Old Saybrook location will have the jet boat (Maverick) available for member reservations.
+To see the availability of the jet boat, you must complete twin engine training at either the Bridgeport or Stamford locations.
 Please contact Liz Getts directly to schedule a time convenient for you both and when a boat is available.
-Once you complete your training and reserve the boat, you will undergo a 5 to 10 minute training session when arriving at the Old Saybrook dock.
+Once you complete your training and reserve the jet boat, you will undergo a 5 to 10 minute training session when arriving at the Old Saybrook dock.

 When your contract was created in ResNet you received an email directly from the ResNet system inviting you to create your username and password.
 If you have questions or difficulty completing your access contact Marybeth.